echoDaveD/EHS-Sentinel/README.md

   - Default: `data/NasaRepository.yml`
 - **protocolFile**: Path to the protocol file. (not set in Sample config.yml)
   - Example: `prot.csv`
+- **allowControl**: Allows EHS-Sentinel to Control the Heatpump.
+HASS Entities are writable, EHS-Sentinel listents to set Topic and write published values to th Modbus Interface.
+  The Set Topic have following pattern: <topicPrefix>/entity/<NASA_NAME>/set  sample: ehsSentinel/ENUM_IN_SG_READY_MODE_STATE/set
+  - Default: `False`

+> [!CAUTION]
+> This functionality requires that EHS-Sentinel actively communicates with
+> the  Samsung EHS, so EHS-Sentinel intervenes here in the Modbus data
+> traffic between the components (it sends its own messages).
+> The activation of this functionality is exclusively at your own risk.
+> I assume no liability for any damage caused.

 ### Logging Settings